-In this paper, a modified cuckoo search algorithm (MCSA) has been successfully applied for solving economic dispatch problem considering ramp rate limits, prohibited operating zones and transmission loss.
+In this paper, a modified cuckoo search algorithm (MCSA) has been successfully applied for solving economic dispatch problem.
+Different constraints such as the ramp rate limits, prohibited operating zones and transmission loss are taken into consideration to solve the ED problem with and without wind power.
 Modified cuckoo search algorithm (MCSA) is a new gradient free optimization algorithm.
 MCSA shows a high convergence rate, able to outperform other optimisers.
 The proposed technique has provided the global solution in the 6 generator systems and the better solution than the previous studies reported in literature.
 It is concluded that MCSA performs well when applied to engineering problems.